qemu/qemu/docs/about/deprecated.rst

 but for consistency these will get removed in a future release, too.
 Use ``Sun-UltraSparc-IIIi-plus`` and ``Sun-UltraSparc-IV-plus`` instead.

-CRIS CPU architecture (since 9.0)
-'''''''''''''''''''''''''''''''''

-The CRIS architecture was pulled from Linux in 4.17 and the compiler is no longer packaged in any distro making it harder to run the ``check-tcg`` tests.
-Unless we can improve the testing situation there is a chance the code will bitrot without anyone noticing.

 System emulator machines
 ------------------------